This post is about how to flourish by cultivating virtues.

 Here is an assignment for you that can help you do just that:

-One: Choose one of the virtues from Aristotle’s list above—like courage or magnanimity or proper ambition or wittiness—that you would like to develop in your own life.
+One: Choose one of the virtues from Aristotle’s list above that you want to develop in your life.
+For example, you might choose courage or magnanimity or proper ambition or wittiness.

-Three: If you need to gain a clearer picture of the virtue, along with its excess and defect, spend some time googling the virtue (along with its excess or defect) so that you can better understand what the expression (or distortion) of the virtue is.
+Three: If you need to gain a clearer picture of the virtue, along with its excess and defect, spend some time googling the virtue (along with its excess or defect).
+That way you better understand what the expression (or distortion) of the virtue is.

 Four: Take some time to imagine what it would look like if you acted according to this virtue in a wide variety of situations in your life.
 For example, if you want to develop more courage in your life, what would it look like to be courageous at work?
 At school?
 In your friendships and romantic relationships?
 With your family?
 In your relationship with yourself?